GuillaumeLam/PaCalC/README.md

 To run the code:

 ```
-python main.py -v [version]
+python main.py -v [version] -m [model_type]
 ```

-There are three version:
+There are multiple version:
+- demo -> generate graphs out of the box, with no additional downloads!
 - fast -> single participant (used to make sure everything is running smoothly)
 - medium -> 2 dataset folds (used to make sure cross-validation code is running smoothly)
 - paper -> full dataset folds with graphs used in the paper

+There are two model architechtures:
+- ANN -> feed-forward neural network
+- CNN -> convolutional neural network

+The ANN takes ~1k seconds (or ~16 minutes) and CNN takes ~8k seconds (or ~2.2 hours) to generate the paper figures.

 The main function to utilize is `PaCalC_F1_cv`.
 This function allows to run cross-validation on the irregular walking surfaces dataset for a generalized calibration curve per label.
 Onwards, functions are wrappers for the argument parsing & different versions.